aayushshah1/NetCompute/README.md

    * If predictions are all `-1`, ensure the model was trained successfully before running `master_test.py`.

 ## Contributions
-Feel free to contribute to NetCompute!
 Fork the repository, create a new branch, and submit a pull request.

 ## License
 This project is licensed under the MIT License.